jadiha/Personal-Website/README.md

 ### `npm run build`
 - **Builds the app** for production.
 - The optimized files are output to the `build` folder.
-- The will be production-ready and optimized for best performance.
+- The app will be production-ready and optimized for best performance.
+-->